ckjellson/textalloc/README.md

 candidates[:, 0][:, None] - xfrac > box_arr[:, 2]
 ```

-The statement compares xmin coordinates of all candidates with xmax coordinates of all allocated boxes resulting in a matrix of shape (N_candidates, N_allocated) due to the use of indexing `[:, None]`.
+The statement compares xmin coordinates of all candidates with xmax coordinates of all allocated boxes resulting in a boolean matrix of shape (N_candidates, N_allocated) due to the use of indexing `[:, None]`.

 # Types of overlap supported